Ackee-Blockchain-Education/SOS-092023-Task4-Template/README.md

 2. When someone wants to **add a reaction** to a tweet, the program creates a new reaction account (which also has a PDA) and stores important data in it.
 The seeds for the PDA are chosen to prevent more than one reaction per user on one tweet.

 3. Lastly, there are **comments**.
 A comment includes various fields.
 One of the variables is called content, which is also limited to a length of **500 bytes**, and it stores the text content of the comment.
 The content field is also used as input into the PDA of the comment account.

-**Your task is to understand how the program works and implement all parts marked as TODO**.
+- **Your task is to understand how the program works and implement all parts marked as TODO, start within the `lib.rs`**.

 ## Submission Process
 The source code of the on-chain program is stored within the `programs/twitter` folder, in this folder you can also find your TODOs.
-Further, inside the folder, you will find a file called `lib.rs`, which serves as the entry point to the program.
-I highly recommend starting your work in this file!
+Inside the folder, you will find a file called `lib.rs`, which serves as the entry point to the program.
+We highly recommend starting your work in this file!

 - **Please do not commit any other changes than those made within the `programs/twitter` fodler, as it will make the evaluation process more difficult.**